GBI opening criminal investigation of alleged computer crimes at request of Kemp's office

 "To be clear, our security team, which includes private sector vendors, were unable to replicate the vulnerabilities alleged by third parties," Broce said in an email to 11Alive News on Monday morning.

+Porter was joined by David Worley, the Democratic appointee to the state's election board.

+"As the day wore on yesterday, it became clear -- and as evidence and other reporting came out -- it became very clear that the Democratic Party of Georgia did exactly what it was supposed to do," Worley said.
+"They had some information referred to them about vulnerabilities in the voting system, they referred it to experts.
+That information got to lawyers who sent it to the FBI -- before Brian Kemp even contacted the FBI.
+That was what the Democratic Party was supposed to do."

-Kemp's Democratic opponent in the governor's race, Stacey Abrams appeared on CNN's 'State of the Union' Sunday and called Kemp's announcement a "desperate attempt on the part of my opponent to distract people from" judicial rulings against decisions he had previously made as secretary of state.
+Kemp's Democratic opponent in the governor's race, Democrat Stacey Abrams, appeared on CNN's 'State of the Union' Sunday and called Kemp's announcement a "desperate attempt on the part of my opponent to distract people from" judicial rulings against decisions he had previously made as secretary of state.

 On Friday, a federal district judge ruled against Kemp.
 In that ruling, the judge said the state would have to make it easier for voters who had previously been flagged under the secretary's 'Exact Match' rules to vote.